apache/yunikorn-core/docs/configure-scheduler.md

 # Deployment of YuniKorn using a ConfigMap

-## Build docker image (without conf file)
+## Build docker image

-Under project root of the `yunikorn-k8s-shim`, run the command to build an image using the map for the configuration:
+Under project root of the `yunikorn-k8shim`, run the command to build an image using the map for the configuration:
 ```
-make image_map
+make image
 ```

 This command will build an image.
 The image will be tagged with a default version and image tag.